Jose Rizal-class frigate: Controversy

 Sec.
-Go issued a blanket denial when reached for comment, saying he never intervened in the project despite a copy/photo of the white paper being leaked online.
+Bong Go issued a blanket denial when reached for comment, saying he never intervened in the project despite a copy/photo of the white paper being leaked online.
 He said he did not give Sec.
 Lorenzana any white paper related to the project nor asked Commodore Empedrad to brief him on the CMS selection.
+This was said by Sec.
+Go despite his Office of the Special Assistant to the President Undersecretary Lloyd Christopher Lao confirming that he forwarded the leaked letter to Sec.
+Lorenzana.

 The DND announced that it is welcoming any investigation on the project, noting that it has nothing to hide regarding the matter.
 DND public affairs office chief Arsenio Andolong made the statement in response to plans of the Senate minority bloc to conduct an investigation on the Frigate Acquisition Project (FAP).

 Another issue was on the question of HHI's qualification to build the frigates, as HHI was banned from participating in any South Korean tenders for two years.
 A case stemmed in 2013, after its top executive was found guilty of offering bribes in order to win the bid to supply parts for four nuclear reactors to be constructed at the United Arab Emirates.
 In 2015, HHI was convicted and was penalized by a two-year ban.
-It sought to have the ban nullified in 2015, but the South Korean Supreme Court ruled with finality against the shipbuilder on December 22, 2017.
+It sought to have the ban nullified in 2015, but the South Korean Supreme Court ruled with finality against the shipbuilder on 22 December 2017.

 The commander of the Philippine Navy, Vice Adm.
 Ronald Mercado was removed from his position for "insubordination" after Defense Sec.
 Delfin Lorenzana declared that he jeopardized the acquisition project.

 Mercado was unceremoniously replaced by Rear Adm.
 Robert Empedrad over the controversial P18-billion frigate acquisition project with South Korea's shipbuilder Hyundai Heavy Industries.

+The fallout would put Go's influence and Lao's actions under scrutiny, causing the relief of a career naval officer, VAdm.
+Mercado.
+President Duterte would extend himself and defend Go from the issue.
+Go offered to resign, but Duterte refused this.
+VAdm.
+Mercado would later defend Go and say he never had any discussion with Go over Hanwha or the FAP.